clojure-emacs/cider/README.md

 the Maven build tool favoured by Java developers (Leiningen actually reuses many things from the Maven ecosystem).

-nrepl.el features a command called `nrepl-jack-in` that will start an nREPL server for a particular Leiningen project and connect to it automatically.
+CIDER features a command called `cider-jack-in` that will start an nREPL server for a particular Leiningen project and connect to it automatically.
 This functionality depends on Leiningen 2.
 Older versions are not supported.
 Follow the installation instructions on Leiningen's web site to get it up and running and afterwards